Choose the Right Internet Type

 How fixed wireless and 5G home internet work

-- 5G Home Internet: Uses 5G cellular networks.
-Rogers, Bell, and TELUS offer 5G home internet plans in areas with strong 5G coverage.
-Speeds typically range from 50–300 Mbps.
+• 5G Home Internet: Uses 5G cellular networks.
+Rogers, Bell, and TELUS offer wireless home internet options in selected areas with strong coverage.
+Speeds can vary widely by location, signal strength, tower load, and plan.

 When 5G or fixed wireless makes sense